pjm526/Github-JupyterNotebook-Analysis/README.md

  ## Acknowledgments
 Jupyter Trends uses preliminary idea from https://github.com/gauravsm31/ActiveTools of analyizing trending lbraries.
-The project builds on the idea of analyzing trending libraries and finding relevant user base which are the github users who follow a modular way of writing code.
+The project builds on the idea of analyzing trending libraries by identifying popular github user base who follow a modular way of writing code.
 Code Referenced for my Project: https://github.com/gauravsm31/ActiveTools/